• Skip to primary navigation

 collage of two pictures of cooking vegetables for stew.

-• Simmer: Bring to a boil, lower the heat, cover the pot, and simmer for about 2 ½ hours or until the meat is really tender and almost falls apart.
+• Simmer on low heat for 2 ยฝ hours or until the meat is really tender and almost falls apart.

-• Thicken: If the sauce is too thick after 2 ¼ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.
+• Thicken: If the sauce is too thick after 2 ยผ hours, remove the lid and continue cooking the stew until the sauce has thickened as much as you like it.

-The pot: Use a thick-bottomed pot to make the beef stew, a cast-iron Dutch oven is the best kind of dish to use for a good stew (Amazon affiliate link).
+The pot: Use a thick-bottomed pot to make the beef stew.
+A cast-iron Dutch oven is the best kind of dish to use for a good stew (the Amazon affiliate link opens in a new tab).

 The Dutch oven Irish stew can be made in advance and then reheated.
 Just like all stews, this dish tastes even better the next day.